-With the market risk-on mode, the US Dollar no longer presented interest and experienced a drop across the board.
-It is a logical consequence if we consider its levels of interest rates at historic lows and the notable increase in the money supply, which could lead most analysts to anticipate an even weaker Dollar in a world without crisis, something that is still far from being achieved.
+With the market risk-on mode, the US Dollar was no longer bought as a safe haven and experienced a drop across the board.
+It is a logical consequence if we consider its levels of interest rates at historic lows and the notable increase in the money supply, which leads most analysts to anticipate an even weaker Dollar in a world without crisis, something that is still far from being achieved.

 Amid this weakness, GBP/USD has risen sharply by 1.25% in a move that can still be considered corrective.
 As shown in the graphic, it has made a pull-back to the reversal pattern's neckline.